marsen/Marsen.Node.Hexo/source/_posts/2021/gitlab_cicd_learn.md

    - Enter your GitLab instance URL (also known as the gitlab-ci coordinator URL).
    - Enter the token you obtained to register the runner.
    - Enter a description for the runner.
 You can change this value later in the GitLab user interface.
-   - Enter the tags associated with the runner, separated by commas.
+   - Enter the tags associated with the runner， separated by commas.
 You can change this value later in the GitLab user interface.
    - Provide the runner executor.
-For most use cases, enter docker.
+For most use cases， enter docker.
-   - If you entered docker as your executor, you’ll be asked for the default image to be used for projects that do not define one in .gitlab-ci.yml.
+   - If you entered docker as your executor， you’ll be asked for the default image to be used for projects that do not define one in .gitlab-ci.yml.
      GitLab instance URL 是 <https://gitlab.com/>
      你可以在專案中的 Settings > CI/CD 找到 token，
      description 會顯示在 Runner List 中，可以用易懂的描述，